elsoul/skeet-firestore/README.md

 The Skeet project was launched with the goal of reducing software development, operation, and maintenance costs.

 Build Serverless Apps faster.
-Powered by TypeScript GraphQL, Prisma, Jest, Prettier, and Google Cloud.
+Powered by TFirestore, Cloud Functions, Typesaurus, Jest, Prettier, and Google Cloud.

 ## Dependency